-I’ve been making steamed rice in my reliable rice cooker for over 20 years.
+I’ve been making steamed rice in my reliable rice cooker.
 Not as fancy as the rice cookers currently available in Japan, but my rice cooker makes good decent rice.

 Several years ago when I visited Japan, I had several occasions to eat rice cooked in the donabe at ryokans and rice specialty restaurants, which utterly blew my mind.
 The rice was unbelievably tender and fluffy – so tasty that I cannot stop thinking about it.

-I had eaten rice made in donabe countless times growing up, but this time it made me wanted to get a donabe that’s specific for cooking rice.
+I had eaten rice made in donabe countless times growing up, but this time it made me want to get a donabe that’s specific for cooking rice.

 What is Donabe?